Ceasar/Encyclopedia/src/adler_1966.rst

 2. The satisfaction its afford readers

-`Fine arts`_ and `liberal arts`_ require different `complex skills`_ to appreciate, and both are necessary for decent literacy.
-Few books fit neatly into either category, and many `great books`_ are intentionally not so. [#]_
+`Fine arts`_ and `liberal arts`_ require different `complex skills`_ to appreciate.
+Both skills are necessary for decent literacy since few books fit neatly into either class, and many `great books`_ intentionally do not. [#]_

 ..
 135